nathanreyes/blog/content/articles/vue-screen-utils.md

 Then we extract the media query event listener into a separate function so that it can be easily cleaned up when the component is unmounted (end of the script).

 Finally, we create the query and register the media query handler just like before.
-Also, we wait until the component is mounted to ensure that the `window` is available.
+Also, we wait until the component is mounted to ensure that the `window` is more likely available.

 ## Refactor